-In keeping with making our world greener, the Region is looking to make businesses pay the full cost to dispose of the packaging they produce.
+In keeping with making our world greener, Durham Region to the west is looking to make businesses pay the full cost to dispose of the packaging they produce.

-Durham's works committee recently endorsed a discussion paper from the Association of Municipalities of Ontario asking the Province to bring forth legislation that would make industry pay for disposal of packaging.
+Durham's works committee recently endorsed a discussion paper from the Association of Municipalities of Ontario, of which Cobourg and Port Hope are members, asking the Province to bring forth legislation that would make industry pay for disposal of packaging.